MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/includes/ua-help-pane-links-default.md

 ms.topic: include
 ms.date: 03/22/2022
 ms.author: edupont
-ms.openlocfilehash: 7d5c66cd9213953558b4066a83818bbcd0debabc
+ms.openlocfilehash: f574fbb444752b1c8b0761df80dbfdc98e8123e6
-ms.sourcegitcommit: 8a12074b170a14d98ab7ffdad77d66aed64e5783
+ms.sourcegitcommit: 3acadf94fa34ca57fc137cb2296e644fbabc1a60
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2022
+ms.lasthandoff: 09/19/2022
-ms.locfileid: "8525365"
+ms.locfileid: "9531691"
 ---
 - A link about the current page

   At the top of the pane, a card shows a short description of the current page, if one exists.
 If there is no page description, then the card provides a single link to an article about the page.

-  If [!INCLUDE[prod_short](prod_short.md)] can't find the relevant link, we show the landing page on [Docs.microsoft.com](/dynamics365/business-central).
+  If [!INCLUDE[prod_short](prod_short.md)] can't find the relevant link, we show the landing page in [Microsoft Docs](/dynamics365/business-central).
 For example, if the page was part of an app that didn't add context-sensitive Help mapping to [!INCLUDE[prod_short](prod_short.md)], the *Learn link* defaults to the landing page.

-- Links to related articles from Microsoft Docs
+- Links to related articles

   These links are related to the current page and will change if you move to another page.
-The links are limited to the docs.microsoft.com site.
+The links are limited to the learn.microsoft.com site.
 If there are more than three links, choose the *Show more* link to expand the card.
 Choose any link, and the related article will open in a new browser tab.
 - Links to content for apps on the current page

   These links are based on any app that extends the page or defines the page.